frankvasquez94/context-and-goroutines-management/README.md

 # Context and goroutines management

 ## Problem
-Run subproccesses in goroutines such as audit logs in database, cleanup operations, etc. without affecting the service response time.
+Run subprocesses in goroutines such as audit logs in database, cleanup operations, etc. without affecting the service response time.

 ## Challenge
 - Avoid to cancel goroutines because of context cancellation.